hpaluch/tcl5916-two-digit-display/ch341-tlc5916/README.md

-# Connecting TLC5916 to PCI using LC 341A USB adapter
+# Connecting TLC5916 to PC using LC 341A USB adapter

 > WARNING!
 >